suryattheja/Fake-news-detection/DataSets/Readme.txt

-Contains furnished and usable dataSets.
+Contains furnished and ready to use dataSets.